top of page

 Bridge lean.jpg

-Chelsea Reed and the Fair Weather Five Feat.
+Chelsea Reed and the Fair Weather Band Feat.
 Najwa Parkins

 Saturday Night Band

-In October 2012, vocalist and composer Chelsea Reed invited a few friends over to play for some dancers in a South Philly living room.
-Since that fateful day, she's been singing and playing for audiences all over the world and adding band members along the way.
+Chelsea Reed is a jazz and blues vocalist, arranger, composer, and bandleader living in Philadelphia.
+In October 2012, she invited a few friends over to play for some dancers in a South Philly living room.
+Since that fateful day, she's been singing and playing for audiences all over the world and adding band members along the way as the leader of the Fair Weather Band.

 Najwa Parkins is a Philadelphia-based vocalist, educator, and songwriter/composer.
 Her voice has often been described as smooth, smoky, and soulful— with a profound range of emotion.
 With a B.M.
 In Jazz Studies and Vocal Performance from Temple University, Najwa specializes in performing and teaching within the jazz idiom, but is a multi-disciplinary vocalist, seamlessly transitioning between many genres including blues, RnB, pop, and folk styles (and for those who still need this credential, yes, she has undergone many years—before, during, and after college—of classical training).
 Najwa has been praised for her lyrically and musically engaging compositions.
 True to the spirit of multi-potentiality, Najwa also has a background as a dancer and a competitive gymnast, and can also be seen performing in the Philadelphia area as an aerialist from time.